mayconhb/El-Pais/replit.md

-# Protocolo Gelatina Bariátrica - Advertorial
+# Protocolo Gelatina Reductora - Advertorial

 ## Overview
-This is a React-based advertorial/quiz flow application for a weight loss product called "Protocolo Gelatina Bariátrica".
+This is a React-based advertorial/quiz flow application for a weight loss product called "Protocolo Gelatina Reductora".
 The app features an interactive quiz that collects user information and presents a sales pitch for the product.

 ## Technology Stack
 - **Frontend Framework**: React 19.2.0